music-suite/music-suite/docs/src/User-Guide.md

 # Meta-information

+TODO define this.
+Meta-information is presentational and not attached to a specific part.
+Shorten this intro.
+All presentational/extra info is meta, all *logical/semantic/sounding* information is not.
+We represent meta-information dynamically (Typeable).

 It is often desirable to annotate music with extraneous information, such as title, creator or, key or time signature.
 Also, it is often useful to mark scores with structural information such as movement numbers, rehearsal marks or general annotations.
 In the Music Suite these are grouped together under the common label *meta-information*.

 The notion of meta-data used in the Music Suite is more extensive than just static values: any @[Transformable] container can be wrapped, and the meta-data will be transformed when the annotated value is transformed.
 This is why meta-data is often variable values, such as @[Reactive] or @[Behavior].